loelschlaeger/ino/tests/testthat/_snaps/nop.md

       - Function: f_ackley
       - Optimize over: x (length 2)
       Numerical optimizer:
-      No optimizer specified yet.
+      - 1: A has been removed.
+      - 2: B has been removed.
+      - 3: C has been removed.
+      - 4: stats::nlm has been removed.
       Optimization results:
-      No optimization results saved yet.
+      No results saved yet.

 ---